electraone/datafiles/manual/src/developers/luaext.md

 ### The standard callbacks
 The Electra One Lua Extension brings number of predefined event handlers - callbacks.
-These are called upon specific events and give you way to assign your own functionality to them.
+These are called upon specific events, such as receiving a MIDI message, and give you way to assign your own functionality to them.

 ``` lua